mprahl/ansible-tivo-modules/README.md

 commercials.
 This defaults to `/opt/tivo/comskip`.
 * **comskip_ini**: The path to the comskip.ini file to use with comskip.
 If this is not set, commercials will not be cut.
+* **commercial_times**: A list of lists where each nested list contains a start and end time of a commercial in the format of hh:mm:dd.
+If this is specified, it will be used instead of comskip.